tomasamado/PacmanDQN/README.md

 I use primarily the score displayed on the top left section of the screen as a reward.
 Specifically the diference between the score displayed on the previous frame and on the current one.

-In order to capture the score I crop a window that contains the text and use pytesseract's [pytesseract's](https://pypi.org/project/pytesseract/) OCR to read it after some preprocessing to make the text clearer:
+In order to capture the score I crop a window that contains the text and use [pytesseract's](https://pypi.org/project/pytesseract/) OCR to read it after some preprocessing to make the text clearer:

 ![Score section on the top left corner](https://github.com/tomasamado/PacmanDQN/blob/main/images/score_capture.png)